 Voltage multipliers

-A special rectifier circuit voltage multiplier output which is theoretically an integer times the AC peak input, for example, 2, 3, or 4 times the AC peak input.
+times the AC peak input.
 Therefore, it is possible to get 200 VDC from Vpeak AC source using duplicate 100, 400 VDC from quadrupler.
 Any load in a practical circuit will lower these voltages.An application of DC voltage doubler power supply capable of using either 240 VAC or 120 VAC source.
 Supply using a switch selected full-wave bridge to produce about 300 VDC from a 240 VAC source.
 Position 120 V switch rewires the bridge as a duplicate of producing about 300 VDC from 120 VAC.
 In both cases, 300 VDC is produced.
-This is the input to the switching regulator producing lower voltages for powering, say, a personal computer.Half-wave voltage in Figure below (a) consists of two circuits: a clamper at the detector (b) and peak (half-wave rectifier) in Figure prior, shown in modified form in Figure below (c).
-C2 has been added to the peak detector (half-wave rectifier).
+This is the input to the switching regulator producing lower voltages for powering, say, a personal computer.Half-wave

 the half-wave voltage doubler (a) consists of (b) clamper and (c) a half-wave rectifier.